 1. Geolocation

-This shows where the IP address is physically located, often down to the city level.
+This shows you roughly where the IP address is physically located.
+You can usually narrow it down to the city.

 2. ISP Information

-Details about the Internet Service Provider that owns the IP address, which can be useful for identifying potential security threats.
+You'll get details about which Internet Service Provider owns the IP address.
+This can help you spot potential security risks.

 3. Organization Details